Mister-Zeng/beyondmd/README.md

 # SweatCritique

-A web app that allows users to view, filter, and search a list of exercises, and add reviews on the selected exercise.
+A web app that fetch a list of exercises from API Ninja, a 3rd party API, and save it to the database if it does not exist.
+This app allows users to view, filter, and search a list of exercises, and add reviews on the selected exercise.

 ## Table of contents